 I lost a footpath in the pass between the valleys (while planning I just assumed a forest road to the pass, which fortunately was there).
 I was lucky a thunderstorm passed by and I received just some moderate rain on its edge.

 The Uz valley was a big surprise to me.
-I entered it just near a military cemetery built by the Hungarian government money.
+I entered it just near the military cemetery built by the Hungarian government money.
 That was a clear show of Hungarian nationalism.
 The narrative was that both in WW I and WW II Hungarian soldiers were defending their Hungarian (sic) homeland but heroically died and “the Great Hungary” was invaded as a consequence.

 During WW II 2700 soldiers from Hungary along with German and Austrian comrades (not a word about Wehrmacht or SS) died in the valley while Soviets lost 15000 soldiers as Hungarians claim.
 The once vibrant village was deserted after WW I and totally destructed in the WW II.
 Walking the valley one feels this and thinks about heavy fighting that left so much blood soaked in this soil in August 1944.